-Letters and a map document the humane & racial justice movements when they were one and the same
+Letters and a map document humane & racial justice movements that pointed the way for Martin Luther King Jr.

 Lost in the woods near the front of the 18-acre property bisected by Lemon’s Loop, the house was occupied for a time after John W. Lemon’s death by one of his sons, Percy, but had stood vacant for nearly 30 years since then.

 The Lemon family has owned the land at least since Alan Lemon’s great-great grandfather Jim, freed from slavery before the U.S. Civil War, cleared a 300-acre farmstead just south of the crossroads village of Ark.

 The village might have been named after either Noah’s Ark or the Ark of the Covenant, but either way, the name recalled a Biblically significant beginning.

 Thomas Calhoun Walker (1862-1953), a former slave who became the first black lawyer in Gloucester County, Virginia, recalled in his posthumously published 1958 biography The Honey-Pod Tree that he received his first education in a log cabin that Jim Lemon donated for use as a school at Sassafras, a stage coach stop about a mile southwest of Ark.